sendwithus/confidence/README.md

   hasEnoughData: false,
   winnerID: null,
   winnerName: null,
+  confidencePercent: null,
   confidenceInterval: null,
-  readable: 'There is not enough data to determine
-    a conclusive result.'
+  readable: 'There is not enough data to determine a conclusive result.'
 }
 */
 ```